They say if you are not online, you don't exist.

 When 46% of consumers complete their entire purchase process (from research to purchase) on smartphones, you’ll be missing a lot of sales if your website is not mobile-friendly.
 A responsive ecommerce platform ensures that visitors from all sorts of devices have equally great on-site experience, without any design constraints.

 Navigation is an umbrella term for all the UI elements users can use to reach specific information on your website.
 These include header navigation menu, product category pages, filters, on-site search, and footer.
-When your ecommerce platform constrains your ability to create custom navigation paths, you'll end up with a pretty, but dysfunctional website few customers will want to use, and your conversion rate will suffer for it.
+When your ecommerce platform restricts your ability to create custom navigation paths, you'll end up with a pretty, but dysfunctional website few customers will want to use, and your conversion rate will suffer for it.

 Delight prompts consumers to complete their purchase, and then shop some more.
-What ignites that sense of delight and takes brand to the next level?
+What ignites that sense of delight and takes your brand to the next level?
 The best marketing tools in the world won’t help if your site leaves them wanting.

-Well-thought user experience (UX).
+Well-thought user experience (UX)

-UX plays a pivotal role in ensuring that your website is not only functional, but intuitive, reliable, user-friendly, and easy-to-navigate.
+UX plays a pivotal role in ensuring that your website is not only functional, but intuitive, reliable, user-friendly, and easy to navigate.
 These factors dial up the pleasurability of interacting with it and make other good things happen.

 How do you determine if your ecommerce platform is UX-friendly?
 Check several ecommerce website examples, built on the selected platform.
 Specifically:

 To design a high-performing website, you need to understand who your target audience is and what’s the best way to reach it.
-Both Business-to-Business (B2B) and Business-to-Consumer (B2C) ecommerce websites have the same agenda — make a sale.
-But the means towards that goal are somewhat different.
+Both Business-to-Business (B2B) and Business-to-Consumer (B2C) ecommerce websites have the same agenda — make a sale, but the means towards that goal are somewhat different.

 Let’s take a look at what this means design-wise.

-Both Business-to-Business and Business-to-Consumer purchases are sparked by a need.
-But the underlying motivations behind those needs are different.
+Both Business-to-Business and Business-to-Consumer purchases are sparked by a need, but the underlying motivations behind those needs are different.

 B2B customer intent is driven by business priorities and backed by a group of other people (stakeholders, teams, company’s customers, end-users).
 With many people to please, the product research timelines are longer, and the list of requirements for evaluating products is more detailed.
 That’s why B2B ecommerce websites dwell more on converting top-of-the-funnel (TOFU) and middle-of-the-funnel (MOFU) visitors to prospects and then turning them into customers using a mix of online (email marketing, eBooks, social media, online demos) and offline sales (phone consultations, in-person demos, etc) strategies.